 The application form must be submitted online with accompanying materials.

 All applicants must fill in the online registration/payment form through the AVENTRI system.
 An Application fee of $175 (U.S. dollars) can be paid online through the AVENTRI system at that time (Visa or MasterCard only).

-Results of the preliminary recording round will be posted on the competition website by Dec.
-1, 2022.
+Results of the preliminary recording round will be posted on the competition website by early December 2024.

-Changes in the repertoire will not be allowed after Friday, Dec.
-9, 2022.
+Changes in the repertoire will not be allowed after (date to be announced).

 Each entry must be accompanied by: